magicmq/pyspigot-documentation/README.md

 - In the console, when the plugin loads (such as on server start).
 - In chat when you log into your server.
 This message is only displayed to players with the permission `pyspigot.admin`.

 ?> It is recommended that you always use the latest version of PySpigot.
-Because the plugin is in its early stages of developmnt, newer versions likely contain key bug fixes and improvements.
+Because the plugin is in its early stages of development, newer versions likely contain important bug fixes and improvements.

 ### Discord